 The Panel is not an investigative body.
-Trained investigators appointed by the Title IX Coordinator will conduct the investigation in Sexual Misconduct cases under this policy.
+Trained investigators appointed by the Title IX Coordinator will conduct the investigation in Sexual Misconduct cases under this policy prior to the hearing.

-The hearing panelists shall review all information provided to them by the Panel Chair in advance of the hearing.
+In cases where the hearing panel is utilized, the panelists shall review all information provided to them by the Panel Chair in advance of the hearing.
 The parties shall be given equal access prior to the hearing of the materials given to the panelists, including but not limited to the complaint, notice of investigation, investigation report, and the notice of possible violation and hearing notice.
 The Title IX Coordinator may, in his or her sole discretion, limit both parties’ access to documents to a review with the ability to take notes, rather than providing the parties hard or electronic copies of these documents.

 The hearing is not a legal proceeding and will not follow courtroom procedure or the formal rules of evidence.
-The Panel Chair will determine the order of witnesses and evidence, including the investigator’s testimony.
-The Chair will resolve any questions or issues of hearing procedure.
+The Panel Chair/Administrator will determine the order of witnesses and evidence, including the investigator’s testimony.
+The Chair/ Administrator will resolve any questions or issues of the hearing procedure.

-The parties will be expected not to repeat undisputed details or non-material circumstances that would merely duplicate information contained in the investigation report or in other written materials.
-Only the Panel Chair and panelists may question the individual parties and any witnesses unless permission is granted by the Panel Chair to modify the questioning process.
-Parties may ask the Panel Chair to pose additional questions or inquire further into specific matters by submitting these requests in writing or orally, at the discretion of the Panel Chair.
-The Panel Chair may, at his or her discretion, disallow or reframe any questions that are irrelevant or redundant.
+During the hearing, the parties will be expected not to repeat undisputed details or non-material circumstances that would merely duplicate information contained in the investigation report or in other written materials.
+Only the Panel Chair/Administrator and panelists may question the individual parties and any witnesses unless permission is granted by the Panel Chair/Administrator to modify the questioning process.
+Parties may ask the Panel Chair/ Administrator to pose additional questions or inquire further into specific matters by submitting these requests in writing or orally, at the discretion of the Panel Chair/Administrator.
+The Panel Chair/Administrator may, at his or her discretion, disallow or reframe any questions that are irrelevant or redundant.
 After all witnesses are questioned, each party may make a closing statement.
-Either party may request a break during the hearing and that request will be granted as long as it was made in good faith and at a reasonable time.
+Either party may request a break during the hearing and that request will be granted as long as it is made in good faith and at a reasonable time.

-If the Panel determines that unresolved issues exist that would be clarified by the presentation of additional information, the Panel Chair may suspend the hearing and reconvene it in a timely manner to receive such additional information.
+If the Panel or Administrator determines that unresolved issues exist that could be clarified by the presentation of additional information, the Panel Chair/Administrator may suspend the hearing and reconvene it in a timely manner to receive such additional information.
 The case will then be referred back to the case Investigator(s) to investigate and pursue the additional information and/or unresolved issues.
 A delay may not be based on the failure of witnesses to appear or other information that should have been submitted before the hearing.

-Upon a reasonable and timely request and at the sole discretion of the Panel Chair, the hearing and testimony may be conducted by closed circuit video.
+Upon a reasonable and timely request and at the sole discretion of the Panel Chair/Administrator, the hearing and testimony may be conducted by closed circuit video.